corda/samples-kotlin/Solana/bridging-token/README.md

 This runs the integration test ``./workflows/src/integrationTest/kotlin/net/corda/samples/solana/briding/BridgingTokenDriverTest.kt`` file.
 The test is written using Corda Driver DSL.
-It deploys and starts local Corda nodes and installs the CorDapps, starts Solana local test validator (or targets devnet - TBD), creates Solana accounts and deploys the required Solana program, bridges a portion of a Corda asset to Solana, then redeems it back.
+It deploys and starts local Corda nodes and installs the CorDapps, starts Solana local test validator (or targets devnet), creates Solana accounts and deploys the required Solana program, bridges a portion of a Corda asset to Solana, then redeems it back.

 ## Concepts